 The Step-by-Step Guide to Evaluation: How to Become Savvy

 Designed to help organizations conduct evaluations.
 Describes the W.K.
-Kellogg Foundation's principles of evaluation.
+Kellogg Foundation's

 Organization(s): W.K.
 Kellogg Foundation